s4ke/Master-Thesis/src/md/021-functionalprogramming.md

     multiply :: a -> a -> a
 ~~~~

-With this class in place, we can then introduces instances - implementations of the
+With this class in place, we can then introduce instances - implementations of the
 contract - for specific types.
 For example the instance for `Int`,
 `Multiplicable Int` can be defined as